a-ngai/SolvatedElectronsBeamtime/README.md

 Now install the necessary modules through pip, which includes our custom libraries:
 > pip install -r requirements.txt

+### Opening a Jupyter Notebook

+Open any Notebook file.
+To run the notebook in the virtual environment, you must swap the kernel (upper-right hand corner) from "Python 3 (ipykernel)" -> "venv".

 ### Run a preliminary script